yuvraj95/shortlist/mvp-vs-roadmap.md

 ## What v0.1 Solves

-The MVP focuses on the single most valuable loop: upload a resume, get a scored feed, triage it cleanly, and search freely.
+The MVP focuses on the single most valuable loop: sign up, upload a resume, get a scored feed, triage it cleanly, and search freely.
 Everything else is noise until this core loop is validated.

 ---